akkujii/lip-break-finder/README.md

 ## What is a lip break

 In short, lip break is a technique to create distinction (also called legato) between two notes when moving from note to another without using tongue.
-The technique relies on moving from overtone partial to another.
+The technique relies on moving from overtone partial to adjacent partial.
+It is not always possible to move from note to another using lip breaks because adjacent partial might not contain the target note.

 The table below lists notes which can be naturally played on a trombone from partials 1 to 12 which is considered as a good range for a professional trombone player.
 Colours are used to imply octaves eg. turqoise is contra (C1-B1), yellow is great (C2-B2), pink is small (C3-B3), green is one-lined (C4-B4) and blue is two-lined (C5-B5).